Havanese: Dog Breed Profile and Information

 Havanese Care

-More than twice if the coat is really long.
+More than twice if the coat is long.
 If you don’t have the time to maintain your dog’s coat, then maybe this dog isn’t for you.

 Many Havanese keepers prefer to maintain a shorter coat, hence the need for frequent haircuts.